blacksmithop/MandanGPT/Readme.md

   - Website stats
 - Export Help Command JSON - Return via API - Render / Manually add
 - Dynamic website content

+## Bugs

+- When passsing parameters in summary command to LLM, the max-tokens parameter is not followed
+- Langfuse does not show usage traces